loc-conformance/linebench/README.md

 linebench fetch --corpus all --corpus-path /data/corpora
 ```

-Brings the binaries and the checkouts down to this machine.
+Downloads the counter binaries and clones the corpora.
 Each counter comes at the version its
 definition declares, each corpus at the commit its definition pins.
-Naming neither refuses and
+With neither named it refuses
-prints what there is to take.
-What arrived, and its sha256, goes into `linebench-fetched.toml`
+and lists what there is.
+What arrived, and its sha256, goes into `linebench-fetched.toml` beside
-beside the binaries; a second `fetch` answers "already here" for what matches.
+the binaries; a second `fetch` answers "already here" for what matches.

-It runs from an ordinary terminal and refuses an elevated one, so the files it writes belong to
+On Linux and macOS it refuses to run as root, so the files it writes belong to you.
+An elevated
+Windows terminal is the same user with the same `%APPDATA%`, so there it runs.
+Where there is no
-you.
-Where there is no ordinary user, as on a CI runner, `--allow-elevated` lifts that refusal.
+ordinary user, as on a CI runner, `--allow-elevated` lifts the refusal.

 `fetch` asks the GitHub API which files a release holds, and anonymous calls are limited per
 address, a limit shared CI runners hit.
 A token in `GITHUB_TOKEN` or `GH_TOKEN` lifts it; the
-token goes to that one call and never to a download.
+token goes to that one call, and downloads are made without it.

 ```
 linebench fetch --counters all --latest
 ```

-`--latest` takes the newest release of each counter in place of the version the definition pins,
+`--latest` takes the newest release of each counter and pins that version in the manifest.
+The pin
-and records that pin in the manifest.
-From then on that version is the one in effect on this
-machine, until the definition catches up with it or passes it, when every command says the pin is
+holds on this machine until the definition reaches or passes it, when every command says the pin
-set aside.
+is set aside.
 A plain `fetch` keeps the pin.
 To drop it, remove the counter's entry from
 `linebench-fetched.toml` and fetch again.

 ### status